stokito/fortress-lang/README.txt

                   "/Fortify/fortify.el"))

 Vim: A directory containing vim script files for syntax highlighting.
-To enable syntax lighting for fortress code copy the sub-directories under Vim/ to your ~/.vim directory.
+To enable syntax highlighting for fortress code copy the sub-directories under Vim/ to your ~/.vim directory.
   $ mkdir ~/.vim
   $ cp -a Vim/ftdetect Vim/syntax ~/.vim/.